 President & Literary Agent

 As owner and president at BookEnds, Jessica Faust prides herself on working closely with her authors to make their goals come to fruition.
 Jessica has worked with a number of bestselling and award-winning authors.
-Her areas of expertise are in the genres of women's fiction, mystery, suspense, romance, and young adult.
+Her areas of expertise are in the genres of mystery, suspense, thrillers, romance, women's fiction, and young adult.
 In nonfiction her focus is primarily on business, entrepreneurship, career, parenting, current affairs, and health and wellness.

 A veteran of publishing, Jessica began her career in 1994 as an acquisitions editor at Berkley Publishing, Macmillan, and Wiley, where she had the unique opportunity to acquire and edit both fiction and nonfiction.
 Jessica takes her editorial experience to the agency, where she works with her authors to make their books the best they can be and build a career beyond just the first contract.